Git for Collaboration

 Pattern Example When to use

-name-feature alice-temperature Personal feature work
+name-feature catherine-temperature Personal feature work

 feature/description feature/add-wind-chill Adding new functionality